Adam 'Tex' Davis

 Adam "Tex" Davis is an American screenwriter and director.
 He is most famous for writing the scripts for Spring Break Lawyer and Just Friends.

 Early life and education

 Davis grew up in Bergenfield, New Jersey and graduated from NYU's Tisch School of the Arts in 1993.

 Career

 He co-founded the production company Atomic Entertainment with his college roommate Jerry Kolber.
 The company developed the National Geographic show, Brain Games, and the 2018 Netflix show, Brainchild.

-Personal life

-He is married to Kim Davis and has a daughter named Gia.